Video Analytics with Zero-streaming Cameras: Introduction

-Evaluated with 720-hour videos from 15 different scenes, \sys{} runs queries at more than 100$\times$ video realtime on average, with typical wireless conditions and low-cost embedded hardware. \sys{} returns partial results quickly: compared to executing a query to completion, \sys{} only spends 12\% of the time to return 50\% of all the frames of interest, resulting in 1,070$\times$ video realtime.
+On 720-hour videos in total from 15 different scenes, \sys{} runs queries at more than 100$\times$ video realtime on average, with typical wireless conditions and low-cost hardware. \sys{} returns results quickly: compared to executing a query to completion, \sys{} takes one order of magnitude shorter time to return half of the result frames.
 Compared to competitive alternatives, \sys{} speeds up queries by at least 4$\times$.

 \paragraph{Contributions} We have made the following contributions. \begin{myitemize}